 Are you or other believers around you facing rejection for your faith?
-Do you feel lonely in your suffering?
+Are you experiencing loneliness in your suffering?
 Does it seem that God is distant and has detached himself from your pain?
 Do you feel disappointment, bewilderment, or dismay?
 Are you sitting in darkness, searching for answers and grasping for hope?
 In all these things, you are not alone.

-Paul addresses 1 Thessalonians to believers who are suffering for their faith in Jesus and gives us a model of encouragement for ourselves and others.
+Paul addresses 1 Thessalonians to believers who are suffering for their faith in Jesus.
+Here he gives us a model of encouragement for ourselves and others.

 When their reputation is being destroyed and the whole city is up in arms against them, Paul gives the Thessalonians what their minds and hearts need: insight into God’s sovereign design for all of salvation history.

-He reveals to them the pattern of suffering that they are now a part of, and the divine wisdom behind it, because Paul knows that if they better understand salvation history and God’s purposes in it, then they will not be surprised by any suffering they endure for their faith.
+He reveals to them the pattern of suffering that they are now a part of.
+He also reveals the divine wisdom behind it.
+Why?
+Because Paul knows that if they better understand salvation history, and God’s purposes in it, then they will not be surprised by any suffering they endure for their faith.

-1 Thessalonians 2:13-16 establishes a pattern of suffering that spans through redemptive history beginning with the prophets, Jesus, the apostles, the Judean church, and now the church in Thessalonica.
+1 Thessalonians 2:13-16 establishes a pattern of suffering that spans through redemptive history beginning with the prophets.
+He then points to Jesus, the apostles, the Judean church, and now, the church in Thessalonica.
 The suffering of the righteous at the hands of the wicked is not new in redemptive history.
 It is an honoured tradition that traverses through all of redemptive history.

-After the fall of Adam in the garden of Eden, God gives the first promise of salvation, mingled with a promise of suffering: “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” ().
-God’s people would suffer in the battle between the two seeds — the seed of the woman and the seed of the serpent — and ultimate victory over the serpent would only come through suffering.
+After the fall of Adam in the garden of Eden, God gives the first promise of salvation, mingled with a promise of suffering.
+“I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” ().
+God’s people would suffer in the battle between the two seeds — the seed of the woman and the seed of the serpent.
+Ultimately, victory over the serpent would only come through suffering.

 It’s so encouraging to hear that there is a purpose for all of this suffering.
-In so many epic stories, such as in The Lord of the Rings, the suffering of the protagonists leads to their glory, the triumph of good over evil, and peace for mankind.
+In so many epic stories, such as in The Lord of the Rings, the suffering of the protagonists leads to their glory, the triumph of good over evil and peace for mankind.
 These great literary epics faintly mirror the plot-line of God’s redemptive work in history.

 The Pattern Continues